Have a cuppa ...

 I slow-danced to the bathroom and followed Stardust in my head while I showered and when I stepped out and could finally hear, I was just behind him a few bars.
 Not bad.
 One day, I’ll get it right.

-The next day the sun shone brilliant; angels cried; then rain pummeled us at dusk.
+The next day the sun shone brilliant; angels wept; then rain pummeled the city at dusk.

 Peter and I worked until six, then he said, “Come on, I’ll drop you off.”